sparrowcode/DiffableKit/Readme.md

 ### Sidebar

 Create new controller and extend from `SPDiffableSideBarController`.
 Remember, it available only from iOS 14.
-Now it abailable for `ios14` branch.

 ```swift
 class SidebarController: SPDiffableSideBarController {}